Provincial Issues Agenda

 - The Saskatchewan Government released its Procurement Action Plan with the goal of improving fairness and consistency for Saskatchewan businesses participating in government procurement processes.
 Subsequently, Bill 188, The Best Value in Procurement Act was introduced on October 21, 2015, to ensure that procurement decisions going forward are based on best value rather than lowest price.
 Bill 188 amends both The Highways and Transportation Act, and The Public Works and Services Act that previously required contracts to be awarded strictly on the basis of lowest price.

-In 2016, Merit Saskatchewan has chosen to focus its attention on reforms required at the Workers Compensation Board, as well as the government’s overall procurement policies and practices.
+Currently, Merit Saskatchewan has chosen to focus its attention on reforms required at the WCB, government’s value-based procurement policies and practices, and PST on insurance services..

 Click HERE for links to our various submissions and news releases.